Baez, Cubs overcome Chatwood's wild start to beat Giants 8-3

-Albert Almora Jr. had three hits and Chicago's bullpen was stellar as the Cubs took two of three in the weekend series.
+Albert Almora Jr. had three hits and the bullpen was stellar as the Cubs took two of three in the weekend series.

+Baez's homer to right field in the fourth - his 13th - came on a low cutter on the outside edge of the plate, a fact not lost on manager Joe Maddon.

+"If you watched him in batting practice, he was killing it to the right side of the field," Maddon said.
+"If he can just stay with that mentality all the time, there's no telling how good he can be at the plate."

 Chatwood walked five and allowed three runs in 2 2/3 innings.
 The right-hander leads the NL with 45 walks, including six in his previous start against Cleveland, when he allowed four runs in 2 2/3 innings.
 Chatwood is 3-4 with a 4.10 ERA in the first season of a $38 million, three-year contract he signed in December.